 The spike in temperature here in the UK will provide food for thought for anybody who has been considering relocating, or acquiring a property in Spain.
 There are two ways to look at it.

-People choose to relocate or acquire property overseas for all kinds of different reasons and however you arrived at your decision, don’t worry, there’s no judgment here; just an awareness that, if that’s what you are going to do, you should make sure you are as properly prepared as you possibly can be.
+People choose to relocate or acquire property overseas for all kinds of different reasons, but, however you arrived at your decision, you should make sure you are as well prepared as you possibly can be.

 It starts with browsing the overseas property listings on a site like Rightmove, although those who have been hunting a little longer may have found more specialised sites, like Lucas Fox, or even the website of a local agent you know personally, if you are planning to buy in a place you have been visiting for many years.